-15. There are five operational Air commands, The Western Air Command with headquarters in Delhi being the prime such and responsible for Air operations from Kashmir southwards to Rajasthan and including the capital and the Punjab, with an operational group dedicated for Jammu and Kashmir including Ladakh.
-Central Air Command based at Allahabad, encompasses most of Indowhile, Eastern Air Gangetic plain

-Command, from Shillong, is responsible for Bengal, Assam, the Eastern states of Arunachal Pradesh, Meghalaya, Mizoram and the other bordering on Tibet, Bangladesh and Burma.
+There are five operational Air commands, The Western Air Command with headquarters in Delhi being the prime such and responsible for Air operations from Kashmir southwards to Rajasthan and including the capital and the Punjab, with an operational group dedicated for Jammu and Kashmir including Ladakh.
+Central Air Command based at Allahabad, encompasses most of Indo-Gangetic plain while, Eastern Air Command, from Shillong, is responsible for Bengal, Assam, the Eastern states of Arunachal Pradesh, Meghalaya, Mizoram and the other bordering on Tibet, Bangladesh and Burma.

-16. South Western Air Command, at Gandhinagar, is responsible for air operations in most of Rajasthan, southwards through Gujarat to Saurashtra and the Kutch area.
+South Western Air Command, at Gandhinagar, is responsible for air operations in most of Rajasthan, southwards through Gujarat to Saurashtra and the Kutch area.
 Southern air command was formed in July 1984 with headquarters at Thiruvananthapuram and has, geographically, the largest territory, from the Deccan plateau area to the southern tip of the peninsula and including the islands territories of Lakshadweep and the Andaman and Nicobar islands.

-17. Training command has its headquarters at Bangalore with the majority of flying and ground training establishment located in southern India.
-Maintenance command functioning in out of Nagpur in central India.
+Trg command has its headquarters at Bangalore with the majority flying and ground training establishment located in southern India.
+The Maintenance Command functions in Nagpur in central India.

-18. The five operational commands through administrative wings control some 45 fix wings squadrons, 20 helicopter units and numerous surface to air missile squadrons, with unit establishments varying from 12 to 18 aircrafts.
+The five operational commands through administrative wings, control some 45 fixed wings squadrons, 20 helicopter units and numerous surface to air missile squadrons, with unit establishments varying from 12 to 18 aircrafts.
+This represents total aircrafts strength of 1700 including Trg and support types, manned by some 170000 personnel.

+From the raising of Air Force, It has seen various changes and is marching towards the modernization.
+Since it is the youngest force it has the responsibility of defending the Air territory of our Country.

+It is the eye in the sky and has the nature of devastating the enemy of the country.
+From the organization of the Air force and having a few personnel now it has more than a lakh personnel.

+The five operational commands through administrative wings, control some 45 fixed wing squadrons, 20 helicopter units and numerous surface to air missile squadrons, with unit establishments varying from 12 to 18 aircrafts.
 This represents total aircrafts strength of 1700 including training and support types, manned by some 170000 personnel.

-19. From the raising of Air Force, It has seen various changes and is marching towards the modernization.
-Since it is the youngest force it has the responsibility of defending the Air territory of our Country.

-20. It is the eye in the sky and has the nature of devastating the enemy of the country.
-From the organization of the Air force and having a few personnel now it has more than lakh personnel.

-21. The five operational commands through administrative wings, control some 45 fix wings squadrons, 20 helicopter units and numerous surface to air missile squadrons, with unit establishments varying from 12 to 18 aircrafts.
-This represents a total aircrafts strength of 1700 including training and support types, manned by some 170000 personnel.